The Cosmological Heavy Ion Collider: Fast Thermalization after Cosmic Inflation

 It is conventional in the cosmology community to define the transition from reheating to standard cosmology as the moment when the universe is dominated by relativistic particles, or alternatively, when the equation of state of the universe is sufficiently close to $w=1/3$, see e.g. \cite{Lozanov:2016hid}.
 However, by ignoring the thermalization process, this abandons the rich underlying physics, and potentially rich phenomenology, that can be accessed by applying the machinery developed for thermalization at heavy ion colliders.

-In this work we will study the thermalization process during the reheating epoch after cosmic inflation, which has has been neglected in all but a few previous works \cite{Brandenberger:2019njw,Micha:2002ey,Micha:2004bv,Mukaida:2015ria,Harigaya:2019tzu,Harigaya:2013vwa,Kawai:2015lja}\footnote{There are also but few works that apply quark gluon plasma physics to cosmology generally \cite{Sanches:2014gfa,Ghiglieri:2015nfa,Rangamani:2015qga}.}.
-We apply results from the thermalization literature, namely the relation between thermalization time, temperature, and shear-viscosity-to-entropy ratio $\eta/s$, and the theoretical predictions for $\eta/s$ at strong and weak coupling.
-From this we will demonstrate that the post-inflationary universe, like RHIC, undergoes \emph{fast thermalization}.
-We will compute the imprint on observables, namely on $n_s$, $r$, and the production of a stochastic background of gravitational waves; each far below experimental sensitivities.
-This sets the stage for further applications of modern QCD techniques to the very early universe.
+In this work we will study the thermalization process during the reheating epoch after cosmic inflation, which has been neglected in all but a few previous works \cite{Brandenberger:2019njw,Micha:2002ey,Micha:2004bv,Mukaida:2015ria,Garcia:2018wtq,Harigaya:2019tzu,Harigaya:2013vwa,Kawai:2015lja}\footnote{There are also but few works that apply quark gluon plasma physics to cosmology generally \cite{Sanches:2014gfa,Ghiglieri:2015nfa,Rangamani:2015qga}.}.
+We apply the formalism and results of the thermalization literature, namely the relation between thermalization time, temperature, and shear-viscosity-to-entropy ratio $\eta/s$, and the theoretical predictions for $\eta/s$ at strong and weak coupling.
+From this we will demonstrate that a post-inflationary standard model plasma undergoes \emph{fast thermalization}.
+We will compute the imprint on cosmological observables, namely on $n_s$, $r$, and the production of a stochastic background of gravitational waves.
+While the imprint is small, this sets the stage for further applications of modern QCD techniques to the very early universe.